 Conventional and electronic tagging information (release and recovery data) continues to be reported to ICCAT on a regular basis.
-During the reporting period, ICCAT CPCs have reported tagging data from 12,843 specimens released (various species, being bluefin tuna the majority - GBYP) and recovery data from 256 individuals (Table 5a of SCI-008).
+During the reporting period, ICCAT CPCs have reported tagging data from 12,843 specimens released (various species, being bluefin tuna the majority - GBYP) and recovery data from 256 individuals (Table 5a of the Secretariat Report).
 As in previous years, the ICCAT Secretariat has, at disposal of the ICCAT scientific community (scientists or scientific Institutions from ICCAT CPCs), conventional tags for tagging experiments.
-During 2013/2014 the Secretariat distributed about 2,000 tags to the ICCAT scientific community (Table 5b of SCI-008).
+During 2013/2014 the Secretariat distributed about 2,000 tags to the ICCAT scientific community (Table 5b of the Secretariat Report).
 A large portion was directly associated with GBYP.